Best laid plans

 ‘All right, my White Knight, my very first thought was this – do you remember those cases you ran by me where a second crime followed the first?
 I remember three altogether over the years.’

 ‘Yes, yes, and the thing was that people’s loyalties changed over time.
-So we lathed onto the motive in the first crime but the second was bamboozling because it couldn’t have happened that way between those two people -’
+We latched onto the motive in the first crime but the second was bamboozling because it couldn’t have happened that way between those two people -’

 ‘Unless … and one more thing … Miles was a law-abiding man, you’d agree?’